JaysonPye/Journal/2024/january.md

 - Added choose icon to edit student form
 - Added translations to edit student form
 - Added turbo stream for parents to choose their preferred icon

+# 21/01

+- Reverse order of seasonal site events for parents
+- Fixed database issues where phonics resources were not attached to a course
+- Set homework resources field in the database to also link to a course
+- Created homework controller to add ability to upload resources of homework to an english class
+- Make front end to attach it in the english class guides

+## UPDATED NOTES

+- Only parents cna sing up - remove sign up buttons
+- Uploading students we want CSV upload and template for uploading students
+- Make the address stuff all hyperlinks
+-